schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r3.md

 ```
 Looks like Saturday and Sundays values were added to Monday and Tuesday.
 We did not want this and that is why we used `c()` in our previous post.

-What if we want to add the values of one vector to another?
-Per the error message above one vector needs to be at least a multiple of the other.
-Let us see what happens if one vector is a multiple of another so lets add a 3 value vector to a 12 value vector
+We did learn something from the result and message above.
+We can add vector values and per the error message above one vector needs to be at least a multiple of the other (at least to avoid a warning).
+Let us see what happens if one vector is a multiple of another, so lets add a 3 value vector to a 12 value vector:

 ``` R
 cincinnati_rainfall <- c(2.87, 2.64, 3.82, 3.82, 4.72, 4.17, 3.86, 3.98, 3.11, 2.83, 3.31, 3.11)